 Funders and Supporters

-Slow Space is funded by Bjørvika Utvikling AS.
+Slow Space is commissioned and funded by Bjørvika Utvikling AS.